tonifrankola/docs-monitor/how-to/audit-events/enable-folder-auditing.md

 ### Configuring SysKit Monitor

 You need to enable collection of event log data under **File** > **Manage** > **System Jobs** and you are good to go.
 SysKit Monitor will start to collect audit information from the Event Log on a regular basis.

+See the [Extract Event Log](#internal/get-to-know-syskit-monitor/backstage-screen/configuration/options#extract-event-log) article for more detailed information.